xoptimist/WindiaFAQ/README.md

 # WindiaFAQ
-A bot used for helping users of Windia's Discord Server
+A bot used for helping users of Windia's Discord Server.

-This is a very specific piece of software and is just posted for viewing
+This upload is for viewing purposes only and is not meant to be used.